-- An Organization Administrator role is required. - If your organization has consumed all allocated licenses, hosted customers are asked to contact Support. - For on-premises customers, the SuperAdmin can make more licenses available at a system level (page 702).
+- An Organization Administrator role is required. - If your organization has consumed all allocated Assess licenses, hosted customers are asked to contact Support. - For on-premises customers, the SuperAdmin can make more licenses available at a system level (page 726).

 - 1. See an overview of license usage in an organization: - a.
 From the user menu, select Organization settings. - b.
 Select Organization. - c.
-Under Licensing, view information about Assess and Protect licenses: - Available and used Assess (application) licenses, as well as how many applications are unlicensed - Available and used Protect (server) licenses as well as how many servers are unlicensed - To view expiration dates for licenses, hover over the bars for Assess licenses or Protect licenses.
-You can view expiration dates for used and unused licenses.

-- 2. (Optional) Under Licensing, automatically apply licenses to new applications or servers: - a.
+Under Licensing, view information about Assess and Protect licenses: - Available and used Assess (application) licenses, as well as how many applications are unlicensed. - Available and used Protect (server) licenses as well as how many servers are unlicensed.
+If you are using more licenses than you purchased, the available licenses section of the license bar is replaced with the number of additional licenses in use. - 2.
+(Optional) Under Licensing, automatically apply licenses to new applications or servers: - a.
 For Assess licenses, turn on Automatically apply licenses to new applications.

 b.
 For Protect licenses, turn on Automatically apply licenses to new servers.
-Select the box next to the setting and select the server environments.
+Select the server environments.